-In 2009 when the District began work on the Project, it believed it could cash fund the construction on both dams based on its engineers opinion of probable cost.
+In 2009 when the District began work on the Project, it believed it could cash fund the construction on both dams based on its engineer's opinion of probable cost.
 However, as the Project progressed the estimates were revised and the District applied for a WSRF Grant in 2011 and a CWCB Loan in 2013 to fund the balance.
+The District also applied for a loan increase in 2017 to fund additional costs of permitting Blanche Park Reservoir.